Why do we underestimate the influence of the situation on people’s behavior?

 When we are mentally processing somebody else’s actions, there are three steps we need to go through.
 First, we categorize the behavior (i.e. what is this person doing?).
-Second, we make a dispositional characterisation (i.e. what does this behavior imply about this person’s personality?).
+Second, we make a dispositional characterization (i.e. what does this behavior imply about this person’s personality?).
 Finally, we apply a situational correction (i.e. what aspects of the situation might have contributed to this behavior?).3

 While the first two steps seem to happen pretty much automatically, the third step requires more of a deliberate effort on our part—meaning it often gets skipped over, especially in situations where we don’t have the cognitive resources to go through it.
 For example, this could happen if we’re distracted by something else, or if we don’t have time for it.

 The results of this experiment showed that, when participants were distracted, they were more likely to make dispositional attributions for the woman’s anxiety.
 In other words, their explanations for her anxious behavior related to stable qualities of her personality: they said she was an anxious person in general.
-Meanwhile, participants who didn’t have to worry about a test only made dispositional attributions if they had seen the boring version of the interview, because those who had seen the anxiety-provoking version understood that she was made uncomfortable by the questions.8
+Meanwhile, participants who didn’t have to worry about a test only made dispositional attributions if they had seen the boring version of the interview because those who had seen the anxiety-provoking version understood and evaluated that she was made uncomfortable by the questions.8

 The FAE is affected by our mood

-To manipulate participants’ moods, once they finished the test, an experimenter either told them that they’d performed either above or below average.
+To manipulate participants’ moods, once they finished the test, an experimenter told them that they’d performed either above or below average.
 After this was done, they went on to read the essays, with some being told that the writer had picked their argument and others told that they had been forced to argue a specific side.
-The results of this study showed that happy participants were more likely to commit the FAE, but only when the writer had been assigned an opinion and argued for an unpopular stance.9
+The results of this study showed that happy participants were more likely to commit the fundamental attribution error, but only when the writer had been assigned an opinion and argued for an unpopular stance.9